Edouard99/MixedRealityPuzzleGame/README.md

 * Puzzle ID
 * Level of Difficulty
 * Time to solve
+* Mental Effort the user had to put in a puzzle to solve it (player assessment)
+* Difficuly of the puzzle felt by the user (player assessment)
 * Puzzle state (every second)

+## Some Cool Media on the game

 ## Generate the Puzzle file
 The puzzle played in the game are pregenerated with the python notebook **Game_mx.ipynb**, with this script you can generate 200 (or how many you want) puzzle and write the grid in a json file.
 This file will be loaded when the user launch a game session.
 To generate this json file: